Best Practices for Writing Clean JavaScript Code

 }

-Lastly, think adopting a linter or a code formatter like ESLint or Prettier.
+Lastly, ponder adopting a linter or a code formatter like ESLint or Prettier.
 These tools automatically format your code according to predefined rules and can be integrated into most development environments.

 Proper Variable and Function Naming